Jdhaworth/quest3-webxr-ros2/README.md

 ## Security Notes

-- The package uses self-signed SSL certificates for development
+- **SSL Certificates**: The package uses self-signed SSL certificates for development
+  - Generate certificates per device using `./generate_ssl_cert.sh`
-- For production use, replace with proper certificates
+  - For production use, replace with proper certificates from a Certificate Authority
+  - Never commit certificates to version control
-- Ensure your network is secure when using WSS connections
+- **Network Security**: Ensure your network is secure when using WSS connections
+- **Development vs Production**: Self-signed certificates are fine for development but not for production

 ## License